 It is anticipated that on the first day that the fishery is open the majority of permit holders will attend, and NWIFCA will work closely with other enforcement agencies to ensure full compliance with the conditions.
-After the first day, once industry realise the fishery is limited, some sectors may chose not to incur the costs of travelling and overnight accommodation for low levels of fishing, and again it is anticipated that effort will reduce to around 40-50 hand-gatherers maximum.
+After the first day, once industry realise the fishery is limited, some sectors may chose not to incur the costs of travelling and overnight accommodation for low levels of fishing, and again it is anticipated that effort will reduce.